brendan-duncan/webgpu_inspector/docs/inspect.md

 When you inspect a texture, a Load button pulls the texture image from the page for visualizing.

+Mousing over the texture image will show the pixel color vlaues, if the Inspector can decode the texture format.

 ![Inspect Texture](images/inspect_texture.png)

 ## Shaders